Coherence Response in Noisy Quantum Measurements: Conclusions

 Of course, one may use the full Liouville superoperator representation of the noise channel \eqref{eq:superoperator}, rather than \eqref{eq:AxCy}, to solve for the ideal state $\tilde{\rho}$.
 This effectively amounts to resorting to QPT for error characterization, which has been extensively explored; e.g., \cite{AbuGhanem2025}, \cite{Greenbaum2015}, \cite{Altepeter2004}, \cite{Cattaneo2023}, \cite{Flammia2012}, among others.
 However, our system \eqref{eq:AxCy} is of dimensionality $N \times N^{2}$, rather than $N^{2} \times N^{2}$.
 As $N = 2^{n}$, our system is thus exponentially smaller than \eqref{eq:superoperator}, and therefore will be far cheaper to solve.

-This, of course, comes at the trade-off of working with a vastly underdetermined system.
+Our numerical experiments reinforce these observations.
+On a 4-qubit system with coherent over-rotation, maximum-likelihood recovery using the full $z = Ax + Cy$ model maintains high fidelity at rotation angles where classical matrix inversion degrades, with the gap most pronounced for highly coherent input states such as $\ket{+}^{\otimes n}$.
+Moreover, the per-qubit diagnostic scores $\Gamma_i$ extracted from $C$ can be used to identify the dominant sources of coherent noise, enabling selective Pauli twirling that achieves exact cancellation with $4^m$ circuits on the $m$ noisy qubits rather than $O(4^n)$ for model-free twirling.
+The MLE approach, however, comes at the trade-off of working with a vastly underdetermined system.
 For future work, we propose to focus on solving a problem of the form \eqref{More tangible problem}, wherein we minimize a suitable norm while maintaining the physics of the problem.
-Both the classical results in compressed sensing e.g., those reviewed in \cite{Hosny2023} and \cite{Nagahara2023}, as well as recent results with machine-learning techniques, such as \cite{Hyun2021} and \cite{Bertalan2025}, have been successful in solving underdetermined systems, so we expect to find similar success with our problem too.
+Both the classical results in compressed sensing, e.g., those reviewed in \cite{Hosny2023} and \cite{Nagahara2023}, as well as recent results with machine-learning techniques, such as \cite{Hyun2021} and \cite{Bertalan2025}, have been successful in solving underdetermined systems, so we expect to find similar success with our problem too.

 This framework provides a conceptually simple and mathematically complete foundation for coherence-sensitive readout modeling on quantum devices.
 We invite future work on the experimental estimation of $C$, on solving \eqref{Eq: What we actually need to solve} and \eqref{More tangible problem}, and on the incorporation of coherence sensitivity into device characterization and error mitigation protocols.